Skip to main content

 Your hormonal profile acts as a powerful modulator of your metabolic rate and body composition.
 Testosterone, for example, plays a crucial role in maintaining muscle mass and limiting the accumulation of visceral adipose tissue, the metabolically active fat that surrounds your organs and is a primary source of inflammation.

-When are low, the body is more inclined to store fat and lose muscle, a state that promotes insulin resistance.
+When testosterone levels are low, the body is more inclined to store fat and lose muscle, a state that promotes insulin resistance.
 This makes it more difficult for the body to manage blood sugar and lipids effectively, potentially extending the time it takes for diet and exercise to improve cardiovascular markers.

 In women, the decline in estrogen and progesterone during perimenopause and menopause leads to similar metabolic shifts.
 Estrogen has a favorable effect on lipid profiles, helping to keep LDL low and HDL high.
 As estrogen levels fall, many women notice an increase in total cholesterol and a change in body composition, with fat storage shifting from the hips and thighs to the abdomen.